AndreasLoukakis/rt-ng/day3-content.md

 Seems like we'll be using Movie quite a lot, it's time to move it to a proper place.
 Let's make a shared module and put there whatever should be available throughout the application.

+Why using a shared module?
+Let's see how dependency tree could work amongst main (app) and lazy loaded modules

 We can use a model or interface folder for that and it might be a good idea to use a 'barrel'

 We'll now set up the service to get a single Movie result and dump the json data.